efrecon/docker-image-extract/README.md

 This project implements both a [script](#command-line-options) and a GitHub [Action](#github-action) that extracts all layers from a Docker image to a directory.
-The script replaces the command that should have existed as `docker image extract`.
+The script implements the command that should have existed as the `image extract` sub-command of the `docker` CLI.

 The script will extract all images passed as arguments to a directory (default: current).
-Images are automatically been pulled if they do not exist at the host.
-When pulling was necessary, images will be removed once all their layers have been extracted.
+Images are automatically pulled if they do not exist at the host.
+When pulling was necessary, they will be removed once all their layers have been extracted.

+In addition, the script makes it easy to (temporarily) extract binaries packaged in Docker images and then [run](#flag--e) them directly on the system, i.e. without container encapsulation.

 ## Requirements